Can I begin the AMDP in the Winter Term?

 Can the AMDP be taken via an online course?

-Residency is a requirement in the AMDP.
-You must be present in the classroom here on Harvard Campus.
+Local residency is a requirement during all AMDP terms.
+You must be present in the classroom here on Harvard Campus and you cannot take the AMDP online.

 It would be so exciting to take a program at Harvard University.
 Can I bring my family with me?